dreamcatcher-tech/network/Inbox/2025-01-07 0932 code gen workflows.md

 o1-pro might be able to look at the generated code and determine if it meets the requirements or not, and then would adjust its seed prompt in a certain way.
 It could be passed screenshots of the app for appraisal.

 This points towards a collaborative nature between ai tooling that has been made, and so making a platform to faciliate this is key, rather than closed systems that can't integrate with other systems.

+Its almost like starting from scratch - rinsing the project - gives higher quality outputs, rather than patching repeatedly.
+So long as the units are small, this should go well.

+Ideally a big project would be broken up into modules, so each one could be rinsed and supplied its output as an interface back to the larger assembly project.
+That assembly might